Skip to Content

 Ek Balam

-The main structure of Ek Balam is the Acropolis, one of the largest in all of Yucatan, Mexico, reaching almost 100 feet (30 meters) in height and 500 feet (151 meters) in length.
+The main structure of Ek Balam ruins is the Acropolis, one of the largest in all of Yucatan, Mexico.
+It reaches almost 100 feet (30 meters) in height and 500 feet (151 meters) in length.

 This pyramid is spectacularly decorated with intricate designs and patterns, and it served as the residence of Ek Balam’s king.
 Moreover, it’s believed to contain the tomb of one of Ek Balam’s rulers, Ukit Kan Leʼk Tokʼ.
 Climbing this structure is still allowed